janAntu/phoenix-url-shortener/WALKTHROUGH.md

 # Generate Random Slugs
 A useful feature for our URL shortener is generating slugs for our users.
 So far, our app requires users to provide their own slugs, but this isn't convenient for many use cases.
 Especially as the number of users increases, we'd like a simple solution for users to create short, simple URLs on the fly, without worrying about collisions or URL limitations.

-Keeping thing simple, I wrote a function to generate random alphanumeric strings with the built-in Elixir `Enum.take_random` functions.
-My app will use five-character strings, meaning there are (26 + 26 + 10)^5 = 916 million possible aliases.
-Ideally we'd have a system to scale beyond this number, and perhaps use a more secure hash function instead of the basic random function.
-But this logic will work for now:
+Keeping thing simple, I wrote a function to generate random mixed-case alphanumeric strings with the built-in Elixir `Enum.take_random` functions.
+The default length is (26 + 26 + 10)^5 = 916 million possible aliases, with an optional parameter to allow longer slugs:

 #### **`lib/url_shortener/helper.ex`**
 ```elixir